MoonPoet/xaprb-src/content/blog/2007/pair-networks-is-now-carbon-neutral.md

 Now I see [pair Networks has gone carbon-neutral](http://www.pair.com/news/) too.
 While such labels can be abused, and I wouldn't really trust this announcement from just anyone, I trust them.
 I'm happy to see them trying to reduce their environmental impact.
 Go pair, go!

-Side note: pair is not the cheapest (and [I'm accepting gifts](/blog/donate/) if you feel the urge), but every other hosting provider I've heard people rave about for cheapness eventually ends up being a sore point -- even the biggest in the industry -- I'll name no names.
+Side note: pair is not the cheapest (and [I'm accepting gifts](/blog/donate/) if you feel the urge), but every other hosting provider I've heard people rave about for cheapness eventually ends up being a sore point---even the biggest in the industry---I'll name no names.
 Sometimes there's no way to know if someone is good without trying them for six months and seeing how they handle problems.
 I am also involved with enterprises that use [Blue Ridge InternetWorks](http://www.briworks.net/), who is also top-notch and employs a number of people I respect a lot.